Temperature dependence of viscosity: Sutherland model

 Values of $S$ obtained from fitting to experimental data are shown in the table below for several gases.
 The model is modestly accurate for a number of gases (nitrogen, oxygen, argon, air, and others), but inaccurate for other gases like hydrogen and helium.
-In general, it has been argued that the Sutherland model is actually a poor model of intermolecular interactions, and is useful only as a simple interpolation formula for a restricted set of gases over a restricted range of temperatures.
+In general, it has been argued that the Sutherland model is actually a poor model of intermolecular interactions and useful only as a simple interpolation formula for a restricted set of gases over a restricted range of temperatures.